sumidiot/advent2023/README.md

 When I added day 2, I had to make a go.work file.
 There are `go work use` commands that I ran in the terminal, which edited the `go.work` file.

+### Frustations

+Which is to say, things I don't understand how to do yet...

+1. I've got a `helpers.go` file where most of my code goes, and a `main.go` that drives it.
+I can't figure out how to re-run the last run command I did (based on main.go), without leaving `helpers.go` (and clicking around a few times).
+Maybe my run configs need some work, or I just need to find the right shortcut (or write more unit tests :)).
+2. I made an infinite loop, and couldn't figure out how to stop the process.
+Windows noticed VSCode was struggling, and offered to kill it for me.
+Presumably there's another way.